 There are many monasteries around Gangtok which you can visit but the most popular among them is Enchey.
 It can be crowded at times because it is one of the busiest destinations around there, but if that happens to be the case there is Rumtek Monastery which is the largest one in Asia.

 Both Monasteries do not take any entrance fee, but you need to have your identity card with you.
 These are the best places to soak in the Buddhist ambiance of Sikkim.

 Photo: Rumtek Monastery / The Art of Travel Partners

 No matter which season you visit, it is mandatory you carry windcheaters with you.
 Thermals are also a must.
 Make sure you carry enough pair of socks and delicates as the weather here does not permit your clothes to dry up fast.
 A sturdy pair of boots comes in handy while trekking.

 Unlike Darjeeling, Gangtok is a typical North-East Indian State.
 The majority of the population is Buddhist, which you can deduce from the number of monasteries you visit and see along the way.
-So the language here is also the Nepali, Lepcha is also spoke by few locals.
-But English is enough to help you communicate with the locals.
-You can also learn few Hindi phrases, which also is widely understood.
+The language here is Nepali, Hindi, and Lepcha (a language spoken spoke by few locals).

 Getting Around in Gangtok

 The main Gangtok city is the focal point for tourists who start their journey here and come to rest here at the end of the day.
 The best way to travel is hire a local taxi to help you see around because they know the place like the back of their hand.

 This road has everything you can ever want to buy in Gangtok.
 From local art to hanging bells and flags, you will get it all.
 Shops are open from morning to night and you have a variety of options to go to.